sachinsingh91-sudo/blog/README.md

 # blog

-# Expense-tracker-
-This  is a Frontend project
+This  is a simple Frontend project

 details: